jjensn/lifelights/README.md

 ### Known limitations
 - Not compatible with OSX
 - Game must be run as "windowed fullscreen" or "windowed"
-- For my own optimization, I'm taking a screenshot of the bottom left segment of the window.
-If you want the whole window, change line 41 in the utilities module
 - API POST requests will always be in JSON format

 ### Configuration details